 Students will be asked to create a composition, highlighting the theme of “Oneness” in the school community, using a variety of percussive instruments.
 Participating schools include Kuumba Academy Charter, Warner Elementary, and Great Oaks Charter.

 The Delaware Institute for the Arts in Education (DIAE) provides professional Teaching Artists (TAs) to lead in-school workshops in music, visual art, drama, and dance.
 Each residency introduces students to another culture through an art form and integrates core curricula in Language Arts and Math.
 These hands-on artistic experiences inspire students to discover their own inner-artist, thus having a deeper understanding and connection to the world around them.
 For the culmination of the residency, students will attend and participate in a performance by professional guest artists at the Queen Theater.

 Boysie Lowery Living Jazz Residency

 In 2015, the Light Up The Queen Foundation successfully implemented one of its most ambitious arts education programs: The Boysie Lowery Living Jazz Residency.
-This is a 2-week intensive composition and performance residency, held every year in June, for the next generation of jazz composers/performers, who, with their talent and passion, are keeping jazz alive.
+This is a two-week intensive composition and performance residency, held every year in June, for the next generation of jazz composers/performers, who, with their talent and passion, are keeping jazz alive.

 Fourteen young artists, ages 17-25, are selected by a competitive application process to participate.
 These students are found all over the country and come together in Wilmington, Delaware to grow their intensifying talent.

-The residency participants present mini public concerts in New Castle, Kent and Sussex Counties throughout the two weeks and showcase their musicianship and performance skills at a final concert on the main stage of the Queen Theater.
+The residency participants present mini public concerts in New Castle, Kent, and Sussex Counties throughout the two weeks and showcase their musicianship and performance skills at a final concert on the main stage of the Queen Theater.
 The final concert premiers each participant’s jazz composition and is performed by residency participants’ ensembles.

 Smart Arts!
 Program